dmklee/equivision/README.md

 features.

 ## Training
-The following script will create a virtual environment with all necessary packages for training.
+The following command will create a virtual environment with all necessary packages for training.
 ```bash
 ./setup.sh